DoYangTan/verl-rubric/README.md

 ## 4. Run RuscaRL Training

-Once the data is ready and the VLLM service is running on port 8000, start the main training script:
+Once the data is ready and the vLLM service is running on port 8000, start the main training script:

 ```bash
 bash examples/ruscarl_trainer/healthbench_RuscaRL.sh